pe712/PSC/docs/installation.md

 You must be aware that this is the simulatot.
 It is different from the software installed on the car which is f1tenth_system.

 To install f1tenth simulator you should follow official wiki [here](https://f1tenth.readthedocs.io/en/stable/going_forward/simulator/sim_install.html).

+# IDE

+I suggest you use VScode as an IDE.
+It integrates features to code in ROS, python or C++.
+But also it is very powerful to deal with git and remote connection.